xbeat/Machine-Learning/README.md

 Understanding Metaclasses

 Metaclasses are a powerful feature in Python that allow you to customize class creation.
 They provide a way to intercept and modify the class creation process, enabling you to add or modify attributes, methods, or behaviors of classes automatically.

+## Understanding the Curse of Dimensionality with Python

+The Curse of Dimensionality

+The curse of dimensionality refers to various phenomena that arise when analyzing and organizing data in high-dimensional spaces.
+As the number of dimensions increases, the volume of the space increases so fast that the available data becomes sparse, making statistical analysis challenging and often counterintuitive.

 ## Explainable AI Techniques Using Python